HMS-Core/hms-dtm-demo-eclipse/README.md

 3. Build the demo.

-	To build this demo, please first import the demo to Android Studio (3.X or later).
+	To build this demo, please first import the demo to Eclipse.
 Then download the agconnect-services.json file of the app from AppGallery Connect, and add the file to the app directory (\app) of the demo.

 ## Supported Environments
-Android Studio 3.0 or later and JDK 1.7 or later
+Android SDK 28 or later and JDK 1.7 or later

 ## Result
    <img src="result_1.png" width = 60% height = 60%>